Fluorine Forum 2018 Review

 Capital expenditure associated with these plants would be of the order of $10-$20m permitting more cost effective production of smaller scale vein structures, which were historically uneconomic.

-“Low bulk density (LBD) aluminium fluoride: a sustainable choice” by Anna Lindström, Sales and Marketing Director, Alufluor AB, outlined the history and proceDSC_1069ssing of Alufluor’s 24,000 tpa AlF3 operation, before describing the product’s main attributes.
+“Low bulk density (LBD) aluminium fluoride: a sustainable choice” by Anna Lindström, Sales and Marketing Director, Alufluor AB, outlined the history and processing of Alufluor’s 24,000 tpa AlF3 operation, before describing the product’s main attributes.

 Alufluor’s operation is notable as the first commercial large scale plant utilising FSA (H2SiF6) as a raw material.